Benign Flame: Saga of Love – 1

-“Want to be a doctor,” she said as though in a trance.
+“Naanna, won’t you make me a doctor?” she said as though in a trance.

-“Didn’t the nurses say,” he said affectionately, bringing her escapades at the hospital back into her mental focus, “you’re a junior doctor?”, and pleased with her idea, he patted her to sleep, even as he recalled his anxieties associated with her birth.
+“Haven’t the nurses already made you a junior doctor?” he said affectionately, bringing her escapades at the hospital back into her mental focus, and pleased with her idea, he patted her to sleep, even as he recalled his anxieties associated with her birth.

 Ramaiah was jolted from his reverie as someone in the compartment switched on the light, to prepare himself to alight at the coming station.